-This first course in the program, PRO100 Orientation and Student Success Skills, will be delivered in a combined online and face-to-face format with students completing course work online over four-days as well as coming together for a one-day, face-to-face instructor-led orientation.
-The face-to-face delivery will provide an important opportunity for setting students up for success.
-Students will meet each other in person, build relationships, gain effective learning and study strategies, and have a comprehensive orientation to their online learning platform (Moodle).
+This first course in the program, Orientation & Student Success Skills, will be delivered in a combined online and face-to-face format with you completing course work online over four-days as well as coming together for a one-day, face-to-face instructor-led orientation.
+The face-to-face delivery will provide an important opportunity for setting you up for success.
+You will meet your classmates in person, build relationships, gain effective learning and study strategies, and have a comprehensive orientation to your online learning platform (Moodle).

-Students will then spend the next 10-weeks completing academic coursework in a guided, interactive online learning environment.
-Experienced faculty members will teach each of these courses, supporting students’ learning through participation in forum discussions, synchronous live meetings, and evaluation feedback.
+You will then spend the next 10 weeks completing academic coursework in a guided, interactive online learning environment.
+Experienced faculty members will teach each of these courses, supporting your learning through participation in forum discussions, synchronous live meetings, and evaluation feedback.

-Over the next 13-weeks, students will complete three courses that will each be a combination of academic coursework in a guided, interactive online learning environment and face-to-face lab sessions.
-During this time, students will meet face-to-face on Fridays and Saturdays to complete lab skills training that will focus on venpiuncture and micro-collection, microbiology, and ECG and Holter procedures.
+Over the next 13 weeks, you will complete three courses that will each be a combination of academic coursework in a guided, interactive online learning environment and face-to-face lab sessions.
+During this time, you will meet face-to-face on Fridays and Saturdays to complete lab skills training that will focus on venpiuncture and micro-collection, microbiology, and ECG and Holter procedures.

-Next, students will return online to complete their final course PRO110: Career Search Strategies as well as to complete WHMIS online, a Personal and Professional Development certificate, and attend a Consolidated Practice Experience prep session.
+Next, you will return online to complete your final course Career Search Strategies as well as to complete WHMIS online, a Personal and Professional Development certificate, and attend a Consolidated Practice Experience prep session.

-Students will then start their four-week long Consolidated Practice Experience.
+You will then start your four-week long Consolidated Practice Experience.

-Please note that all arrangements and expenses for travel (including accommodation, local transit, and meals) will be the student’s responsibility.
+Please note that all arrangements and expenses for travel (including accommodation, local transit, and meals) will be your responsibility.